vishipayyallore/learn-golang-in-2023/learngolang2023/ReadMe.md

 ## Few basic points to remember

 > 1. Short hand declaration can be used to declare and initialize a variable.
 It is allowed only inside a function.
+> 1. A numeric constant has no type until it’s given one, such as by an explicit conversion.